RichardErkhov/Richard-roop/README.md

 # Join the discord server (this is not official roop server!) https://discord.gg/hzrJBGPpgN
 Take a video and replace the face in it with a face of your choice.
 You only need one image of the desired face.
 No dataset, no training.

-Also allow row render (original, faceswap, enchance face via codeformer):
+Also allow row render (original, faceswap, enchance face via codeformer or gfpgan):

 ![demo-gif](demo_faceswap_codeformer.jpg)